publisha/shakespeare_repo/README.md

 The text includes a basic structure, with headings and some inine styles (*italics* and **bold**).
 There are also some footnotes which will also succesfully be transferred to InDesign.

 ##Editing the text
 This is totally optional.
-You do not need to edit this text for this first part of the assignement.
+You do not need to edit this text for this first part of the assignment.
 If you do want to make changes to the text, you can follow these steps:

  - Download the zip file
  - Locate the file 'Outline-of-his-life.md'